jukha/DSA/README.md

 ## LeetCode TypeScript Solutions

-This repository contains solutions to LeetCode problems written in TypeScript.
+This repository contains solutions to NeetCode 150 on neetcode.io written in TypeScript.